 Through grants and technical assistance, we also support communities to develop coalitions, complete system mapping to align behavioral health and criminal justice system resources, implement strategies to respond to a behavioral health crisis more effectively, and identify sustainable crisis funding.

-The Program for Assertive Community Treatment (PACT) allows people with longstanding, severe, or disabling mental illness to live and function safely in the community.
+We help communities implement the Program for Assertive Community Treatment (PACT) which allows people with longstanding, severe, or disabling mental illnesses to live and function safely in their homes and communities rather than being hospitalized.

 PACT is a behavioral health service delivery model that facilitates community living, psychosocial rehabilitation, and recovery for people whose illnesses haven’t improved with traditional outpatient services.
 PACT teams made up of a multidisciplinary group of licensed staff and paraprofessionals are available anytime to go out into the community, meet, and provide care for people wherever they are.